Efficient and Universal Watermarking for LLM-Generated Code Detection: Preliminary

 However, existing state-of-the-art approaches are far from practical, suffering from the following limitations.

 \emph{Discriminability limitation}.
 Based on our empirical evaluations (as in Section~\ref{subsec:discriminability}), these approaches demonstrate limited accuracy in AI-generated code detection.
-WLLM has been successful in detecting AI-generated text but fails to apply to code, as less flexibility and encoding space are involved in code tokens, making watermarking code more challenging than text.
-To preserve code utility, SWEET selectively prompts high-entropy tokens for watermarking, but this results in the amount of watermarked tokens being insufficient to ensure the discriminability.
-STONE further optimizes the token selection strategy of SWEET, however, the filtered tokens are still not enough to maintain both discriminability and code utility.
+In particular, WLLM, SWEET and STONE show limited ability to search the ‘green’ tokens for watermarking, as code vocabularies are scarcer and the fixed tokens provide limited watermarking space.
+Similarly, WaterMax fails to produce particularly distributed watermarks in common code in contrast to text.

 \emph{Efficiency limitation}.
 Based on our empirical evaluations (as in Section~\ref{subsec:efficiency}), these approaches show significant time and memory consumption.
-In practice, these LLM modification-based watermarking strategies disrupt the optimization strategies of LLMs, resulting in additional GPU memory overheads that slow down code generation.
+In particular, the LLM modification-based watermarking approaches (WLLM, SWEET and STONE) interfere with the optimization strategies of LLMs, resulting in additional overheads that slow down code generation.
+WaterMax forces LLMs to perform extensive repeated generations, leading to time and memory consumption.

 \emph{Universality limitation}.
-These LLM modification-based watermarking approaches require certain re-optimization when updating or optimizing LLMs and when adapting to different LLMs.
-Especially, existing approaches can be applied to specific open-source LLMs (e.g., Qwen2.5-Coder) only, showing limited universality.
+Existing white-box watermarking approaches require LLM-specific updates or optimizations that access LLM internals when adapting to different LLMs, which makes them inapplicable to closed-source LLMs and shows limited universality.

-In addition to the above approaches working on AI-generated code detection, some other efforts explore code watermarking for diverse tasks.
-Based on the red-green watermarking strategy from WLLM~\cite{watermark-for-llm}, \citet{guan2024codeip} propose CodeIP to safeguard the intellectual property of LLMs, and \citet{ning2024mcgmark} propose MCGMark to trace malicious code.
-Moreover, \citet{llm-ip} propose ToSyn to protect LLM APIs from remote imitation attacks, \citet{codemark} propose CodeMark to trace code datasets in completion models, and \citet{yang2024srcmarker} propose SrcMarker which focuses on the traditional source code watermarking task irrelevant to LLMs.

-Therefore, in this work, we would like to explore effective watermarking strategies that address existing limitations as well as satisfy our requirements.
+Therefore, in this work, we aim to devise effective watermarking strategies that address existing limitations as well as satisfy our requirements.